 I remember the exact moment when I realized I wasn’t going to be a mainstream mom.
-We had come from the hospital with our new baby.
-She was just perfect and smelled like “home”.
-She had fallen asleep nursing in my arms and I got up to put her on her crib.
-Soon after she was screaming and crying.
-This kept happening until I realized this baby would not sleep on her crib.
+We had come from the hospital with our new baby, she was just perfect and smelled like “home”.
+She had fallen asleep nursing in my arms, and she looked so quiet and peaceful.
+I stood up and laid her down on her crib, she immediately opened her eyes, she was screaming and crying as if I had laid her down on a bed of knives.
+I immediately picked her up again and the crying stopped so I tried to put her in her crib and once again she was crying.
+This happened several times until I realized this baby wasn’t going to sleep on her crib.

-I researched options and tried just about everything I could.
-I didn’t want to bed share because is frown upon, it wasn’t the “right” thing to do and then there’s all this fear people instill in you about killing your baby in your sleep.
+I researched what my options were and tried just about everything I could but nothing worked – every time she wasn’t in my arms she was crying.
+My last option was to try co-sleeping but I didn’t want to bed share because it wasn’t the “right” thing to do and then there’s all this fear people instill in you about killing your baby in your sleep.
+But I soon realized co-sleeping was our only option left to try and the one my heart had been telling me to try from the beginning.

-I had no choice but to surrender to this experience and realized I just had to listen to my intuition.
-My intuition was telling me our baby needed to sleep next to me, and so I read up all about safe c0-sleeping and our bed sharing journey began.
+I had no choice but to surrender and it was then that I realized I had to listened to my intuition.
+My intuition was telling me our baby needed to sleep next to me, even when everyone around me seemed to be doing something else.
+To feel better about this decision I read up all about safe co-sleeping and our bed sharing journey began.

 It’s been four years since this baby was born and we now have two daughters.
-I am not scared anymore to be vocal about how we parent.
+It took me 4 years to feel confident enough to be vocal about how we parent and to stop caring about what others said about it.
 I am not scared to be confronted by our parenting style because I know this is right for my family, for my kids.

 Here’s the thing, parenting is not a one-size fits all.
 The advice that worked for someone’s kid might not work for yours, it might not even work on your next kid.
-That is why there are so many parenting books out there and so many ways to solve each issue you come up with.
+That is why there are so many parenting books out there and so many ways to solve each issue you come up with, because no 2 children are alike and no 2 parents are alike.

 It is sometimes hard to listen to that inner voice when you have people around you that are not supportive, that contradict what you’re doing or that tell you you should be doing things another way.
 When this happens you need to stop listening.
 You need to stop listening to the outside voices and listen to what your instincts are telling you.
 Ask yourself, what is best for my child?
 Does this action come from a place of love?